Back to Blog

 Before you know it, you've got 30 plugins from 30 different developers, all updating on different schedules, all potentially conflicting with each other.
 One bad update and your site goes down.

-We've seen sites with 47 plugins installed.
+We've seen sites running 47 active plugins.
 That's 47 potential points of failure.
-47 things that need updating.
-47 developers you're trusting with your business.
+47 things that need updating weekly.
+47 third-party developers you're trusting with your business.
+And 47 attack vectors if you skip a single update cycle.

 The Security Reality

-WordPress powers 40% of the web, which makes it the #1 target for hackers.
-Every security researcher, every script kiddie, every bot network knows WordPress inside and out.
+WordPress powers 43.5% of the web, which makes it the number one target for hackers.
+Every security researcher, every bot network, every automated scanner knows WordPress inside and out.

-The attack surface is massive: the core CMS, the theme, every plugin, the database, the PHP server, the hosting environment.
+The attack surface is massive: the core CMS, the active theme, every plugin, the database, the PHP runtime, the hosting environment.
 One weak link and you're compromised.

 With Next.js, we deploy static files to Vercel's edge network.
 No database to inject.
-No server to exploit.
+No PHP server to exploit.
 No plugins to compromise.
-The attack surface is nearly zero.
+No admin login to brute force.
+The attack surface is functionally zero.

 The Performance Gap

-We ran the same content through WordPress and Next.js.
-WordPress scored 45 on Google's PageSpeed.
+We ran the same content through WordPress and Next.js as a comparison exercise.
+WordPress scored 45 on Google's mobile PageSpeed.
 Next.js scored 98.

 That's not a fluke.
 WordPress loads PHP on every request, queries a database, assembles the page server-side, then sends it to the browser.
 Next.js pre-builds pages at deploy time and serves them instantly from edge servers worldwide.

-Speed isn't vanity – it's money.
-Every 100ms of load time costs conversions.
-Google uses Core Web Vitals as a ranking factor.
-Slow sites lose.
+Speed isn't vanity — it's money.
+Akamai research found every 1-second delay reduces conversions by up to 22%.
+Google uses Core Web Vitals as a ranking signal.
+Slow sites lose both rankings and revenue.

 The Decision